Plouis53/se_project_express/README.md

 ## Function
 This project serves as the back-end component of the WTWR application.
 It involves the development of an API with carefully configured URL routes.
 Additionally, a MongoDB database is created and appropriately configured to store and manage the application's data.
-By building the back-end infrastructure, the project enables seamless communication between the front-end and the server, allowing for efficient data retrieval, storage, and manipulation
+By building the back-end infrastructure, the project enables seamless communication between the front-end and the server, allowing for efficient data retrieval, storage, and manipulation.

 ## Techniques and Technologies
 Controllers serve as the destination for handling requests by containing a collection of request handler functions.
 Models are utilized to define and store schemas, which represent the structure and organization of data.
 Routes play a crucial role in managing the exchange of data between the user and the server, facilitating the transmission of webpages and receiving user input.